 How Much Does Plastic Fabrication Cost?

-The cost of manufacturing plastic products depends on: the size of the part, the material it is made from, and the fabrication method used.
+The cost of manufacturing plastic products depends on the size of the part, the material it is made from, and the fabrication method used.
 Simple molds cost between $3,000 and $6,000, while more complex, large-scale, or high-volume molds can run between $25,000 and $50,000 or more.
 For exceptionally complex projects, costs may exceed $100,000.
-Plastic fabrication encompasses various methods beyond molding.
+Plastic fabrication encompasses a range of methods beyond molding.
 Hobbyists can buy entry-level 3D printers for $200 to $500.
 For individuals with some experience, midrange solutions between $500 and $2,000 are suitable.
 Professionals wanting top-notch quality can purchase high-end 3D printers for $2,000 to $10,000.
 Industrial variants, priced between $10,000 and $100,000, are excellent for use in the automotive, aerospace, and medical industries.

 What Are the Advantages of Plastic Fabrication?